neurobagel/documentation/docs/federate.md

 API_QUERY_URL=http:localhost:8080 # (1)!
 # Chose the docker image tag of the query tool (default latest)
 NB_QUERY_TAG=latest
+# Chose the port that the query tool will be exposed on the host and likely the network (default 3000)
+NB_QUERY_PORT_HOST=3000
 ```

 1. When a user users the graphical query tool to query your